 In her own way, my grandmother, who raised seven children before taking to the air in her 60s, defied all odds.
 Sadly, I couldn’t find out much about this part of her life.
 The bag full of tapes has been thrown away in the rush of a move.
 Doing research for this article, I learned that my grandpa typed her scripts — which warmed my heart — but that’s about it.
 I’ll only be able to imagine how she felt in the studio.

 In 2020, I joined a growing coterie of women in podcasting by starting my own show, called Synchrone, which analyzes environmental issues through a French-German lens, as if I unconsciously inherited my grandmother’s passion for broadcasting.
 One thing is certain from now on: I will think of Camille every time I speak in front of the microphone.

 We welcome your comments on this article.
 What are your thoughts on women in radio?

 Chloé Cosson has a master’s degree in cultural journalism from Sorbonne University, in Paris, and a B.A. in literature (writing and English studies) from Lumière University, Lyon.
-She was most recently the digital managing editor of Arte TV, in Strasbourg, France.
+She was most recently a digital managing editor of Arte TV, in Strasbourg, France.